PUT-PTM/WAV_player/README.md

 # Description

 We use SPI for sending data from SD card to STM32.
 FAT32 support provides the FatFs library.
 A cyclic list has been implemented to store information about files on the SD card.
 DMA is used to send sound samples to the DAC.
 The current time of playing song is displayed on the 8 segment display.
-To control the volume of songs we use module with potentiometer.
+To control the volume of songs we use module with volume control.
+Voltage from volume control is appplying to ADC.

 **LED diodes signals**